monero-project/monero/README.md

     *Note*: If cmake can not find zmq.hpp file on OS X, installing `zmq.hpp` from https://github.com/zeromq/cppzmq to `/usr/local/include` should fix that error.

-    *Note*: The instructions above will compile the most stable release of the Triton software.
+    *Note*: The instructions above will compile the most stable release of the Equilibria software.
 If you would like to use and test the most recent software, use ```git checkout master```.
 The master branch may contain updates that are both unstable and incompatible with release software, though testing is always encouraged.

 * The resulting executables can be found in `build/release/bin`

-* Add `PATH="$PATH:$HOME/triton/build/Linux/release/bin"` to `.profile`
+* Add `PATH="$PATH:$HOME/equilibria/build/Linux/release/bin"` to `.profile`

-* Run Triton with `tritond --detach`
+* Run Equilibria with `daemond --detach`

 * **Optional**: build and run the test suite to verify the binaries: